If you lead, you are more than aware of the incredible responsibility you have toward others.

 They are used to creating something out of nothing.
 Sometimes that’s good, as in Hey, why don’t we launch two campuses at once?
 Or hey, why don’t we start a podcast and see if anything happens?

 Often, the impulsiveness and emotion are driven from a place of discontent with the status quo.
 That is, after all, the impetus to change.

 I may be bothered by something I think needs fixing immediately.
 I may be discontent about a situation I think the entire team needs to address immediately.

-But, to paraphrase Bill Hybels, not all discontent is holy.
+But not all discontent is holy.

 Sometimes my discontent comes from having a bad day, or being moody, or just deciding something on the spur of the moment.

 And then I almost always reverse the decision the next day or the next week.
 Or bump what was priority #1 down to priority #32 because it just isn’t as important anymore.

 I’ve gotten better at this, but when my assistant senses it’s happening, she’s become great at asking “So are you serious about this or is this just how you feel in the moment?”

 Often that shakes me out of the moment and I’ll say “Right…I’m probably just upset about something.
 Let me sleep on it.”
 Or I’ll ask her what she thinks (or check with some other leaders) and they’ll tell me I’m just worked up about something and I need to relax.

 Just because you’re upset about something as a leader doesn’t mean it should become the top priority of the organization.Don't let your impulse today as a leader become someone's burden tomorrow.
 Click To Tweet